-A PEP is someone who has previously been entrusted with prominent public functions in government or a public international organisation (such as the United Nations or World Bank Group).
-A PEP includes former heads of state; senior politicians; senior government, judicial or military officials; senior executives of state owned corporations; important political party officials; or senior members of public international organisations or their boards.
-It is also someone who is closely connected to a PEP, such as a family member or business associate
+A PEP is someone who is, or who has previously been, entrusted with prominent public functions in government or a public international organisation (such as the United Nations or World Bank Group).
+A PEP includes current or former heads of state; senior politicians; senior government, judicial or military officials; senior executives of stateowned corporations; important political party officials; or senior members of public international organisations or their Boards.
+It is also someone who is closely connected to a PEP, such as a family member or business associate.

 Where a transaction involves a PEP, e.g. someone who is providing consultancy services to the company, or who is a shareholder of a supplier company, this generally presents a higher compliance risk by virtue of an influential position that they may hold.
-Engaging with a PEP is not prohibited, however, enhanced due diligence should be performed - contact your Ethics & Compliance team for advice.
+Engaging with a PEP is not prohibited, however, enhanced due diligence may be required - contact the Ethics & Compliance team for advice.